Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 The system consists of nodes which can registered by anyone using the `registerNode()` function.
 This returns a `bytes32` identifier for the node, determined by the parameters passed to the function:

-- `bytes32[] parents` - The IDs of the parent nodes, if any.
 - `uint256 nodeType` - The ID corresponding to the desired the node type.
 (See below for a comprehensive list.)
 - `bytes parameters` - The parameter data for the selected node type.
 (This can be generated using `abi.encode()`.)
+- `bytes32[] parents` - The IDs of the parent nodes, if any.

 A struct of price data can be retrieved for a given node ID by passing it to the `process()` function.
 The struct consists of:

 ```
-struct NodeData {
+struct NodeOutput {
-  int256 price; // 18 decimal denominated
+  uint256 price; // Denominated in dollars with 18 decimal places
-  uint256 timestamp;
+  uint256 timestamp; // Denominated as Unix epoch time
-  uint256 volatility;placeholder?
-  uint256 liquidity;
+  uint256 _unused_1; // Placeholder for additional data in future upgrades, such as volatility or liquidity measurements
+  uint256 _unused_2; // Placeholder for additional data in future upgrades, such as volatility or liquidity measurements
 }
 ```